abhisharma300/Decentalized_Supply_Chain/Readme.md

 This implementation considers the underlying asset to be Coffee Bean and demonstrates traceability & transparency as it moves through the supply chain.

-At the core of these transactions is trust + automate (negotiations) this can be achieved by shared ledger which allows companies to collaborate & interact effectively
+At the core of these transactions is trust + automation  (of negotiations) this can be achieved by shared ledger which allows companies to collaborate & interact effectively

 ## Architecture: